 - FPS – Frame rate

 The frame rate in a game refers to how fast images and movements will be produced.
 For example, when there are low frame rates in your game, you won’t be able to game properly.
 The screen will freeze every once in a while, and movements might be jumpy, hindering your game.
 So, when it comes to the frame rate, more is definitely better.

 - Durability of the Graphics Card

 The best video card under 100 should be able to last for two years, without decreasing its performance and speed.
 However, the performance is not the only thing that matters.
 Meaning a good graphics card needs to be well-built in order to do its job accordingly.
 Temperature matter and power draw will either make or break your graphic card lifespan.
 However, since in this article, we are talking about some of the best graphics cards under $100, no need to worry about that.
 But, we still want to point out that Nvidia is the leader as far as power is concerned.

 So, Done Picking The Best Graphics Card Under $100?

-We picked best gaming graphics card under 100 based on the things we mentioned in buyers guide, so rest assured that you’ll get the best and the latest models recommendations only.
+We have listed some of the best gaming graphics card under 100 based on the things we mentioned in buyers guide, so rest assured that you will get the best and the latest models only.
 Well, that would be all we have to say about best budget graphics card under 100.

-We believe that this article helped you find the thing your gaming rig needs, for a great gaming experience.
-Whichever model you choose, just make sure to know whether it’s better synched with your current computer configurations, otherwise, you might end up spending money on a wrong graphics card.
+We believe that this guide would help you find the right thing for your gaming rig, for a great gaming experience.
+Whichever model you choose, just make sure to know whether it’s better synced with your current computer configurations, otherwise, you might end up spending money on a wrong graphics card.